aws/aws-encryption-sdk-c/README.md

 using the cmake argument `-DBUILD_SHARED_LIBS=ON`.
 You can change them to static library builds by just changing `ON` to `OFF`.

-Once you have built each dependency, you should `make install` it so it can be picked up by the next build.
+Once you have built each dependency, you should install it so it can be picked up by the next build.

-## Building the AWS Encryption SDK for C

-We will demonstrate some simple build recipes for Linux, Mac and Windows operating systems.
-First follow the instructions for installing dependencies on your particular platform then jump to the installation instructions.
-The recipes for Linux and Mac install's everything in the standard directories in /usr/local.
-See the Tips and Tricks section at the end to change your installation directory if desired.

 ### If you are working on an EC2 instance, regardless of operating system